 Now.
 Such a simple word, such a powerful moment where there is no stress, no expectation, only endless possibilities.
 And yet ‘now’ is gone before you even finish uttering the word.
-Now is the moment of power in our lives, it’s the point where we can make change.
+Now is the moment of power in our lives.
+It’s the point where we can make a change.
 It’s also a beautiful pool of tranquility where we can go anytime we want and we can stay as long as we wish.
 Living in the now is where we all should live.
 Not in the past, not in the future.
 Only the present moment.

-So how do we learn how to live in the moment’, how do we remain in and enjoy the ‘now’?
+So, how to live in the moment?
+How do we remain in and enjoy the ‘now’?
 How do we stop our errant minds from drifting into memories, good or bad, or dwelling on worries or plans for the future?
 It is not as difficult as you might imagine.
 You don’t need to become a Buddhist monk and spend years meditating.
-All it takes is a little practice a little commitment, and these five simple techniques.
+All it takes is a little practice, a little commitment, and these five simple techniques.

 Probably the most important technique in learning how to live in the moment is to slow down.
 Become aware of the speed with which you do everything and aim to slow it down.
-It doesn’t have to be a big change, the important thing is to notice, to take a deep breath and bring yourself into the present moment.
+It doesn’t have to be a big change, the important thing is to notice, to take a deep breath, and bring yourself into the present moment.
 A slight slowing will help to relax you and make you more conscious of what you are doing.
 Tasks will be more satisfying and more precisely undertaken.
-And they really won’t take much longer to accomplish – your sense of time will slow down so you will feel less rushed and have the impression that there’s more time in the day.
+And they really won’t take much longer to accomplish.
+Your sense of time will slow down so you will feel less rushed and you’ll have the impression that there’s more time in the day.
 You’ll discover that you have more than enough time to accomplish your goals.

-The real secret to living in the moment is practice – you have probably spent a lifetime up to now just allowing your mind to wander wherever it wants.
-It will take some time to change this habit and replace it with a new way of thinking but even the smallest effort will quickly be repaid with a new sense of calm and fulfilment.
+The real secret to living in the moment is practice – you have probably spent your life up to this present moment allowing your mind to wander wherever it wants.
+It will take some time to change this habit and replace it with a new way of thinking.
+But even the smallest effort will quickly be repaid with a new sense of calm and fulfillment.
 Take small steps, make small changes and the rewards will be enormous.